You might be rigging pilot ladders for many years already without knowing that your methods may not be correct.

 The certificate ensures that the maker complies with standards laid out by SOLAS, IMO, and ISO.

-Because and take note, a hand-made pilot ladder is not allowed anymore.
+Because, and take note, a hand-made pilot ladder is not allowed anymore!
 Those are just a thing of the past.
-Pilots will know the difference and upon seeing it, they may refuse to board your ship.

 Being stored on deck, the ladder is always exposed to varying weights, forces, and elements.
 You must visually inspect it if it’s still within the compliance zone.